Last Easter I made an Instant Pot Lemon Cheesecake that was so delicious that everyone begged me to make them one.

 She was planning to bring a dessert to her first Thanksgiving at her in-laws.

 Both pumpkin and apple pies were already on the menu.
-So she wanted to bring something unique.
+She was going to make Lemon Bars but she really wanted to bring something unique.

 Therefore, she begged me to make her a lemon cheesecake.